folio-org/ui-courses/doc/testing-notes.md

 Various approaches have been taken to automated UI testing of Stripes apps.
 There has been a heavy investment in tests based on [Frontside's BigTest framework](https://bigtestjs.io/).
 But enthusiasm for this approach has waned, especially since Frontside left the FOLIO project.
 BigTest is perceived as over-ambitious and opinionated (it includes among other things facilities for building mocks), poorly documented (the software is on version 2.x, but the website only offers documentation for the v1.x API) and possibly unmaintained ([all eleven GitHub projects](https://github.com/bigtestjs) have been archived).

 The appeal of BigTest has been that because of its mocking facilities, it's possible to use it to build unit tests: that is, tests that run only the UI, and do not depend on a reliable and predictable FOLIO back-end server.
-The otherwise more appealing approach in FOLIO UI testing has been to use the [Nightmare](https://github.com/segmentio/nightmare) browser automation kit: it is simpler to use, widely deployed and well documented, but has only been used in FOLIO for integration tests of a UI app together with its back end.
-Also, Nightmare is old: the Nightmare codebase seems to have been more or less abandoned -- there have been no commits since April 2019 -- though no announcement has been made.
+The otherwise more straightforward approach in FOLIO UI testing has been to use the [Nightmare](https://github.com/segmentio/nightmare) browser automation kit: it is simpler to use, widely deployed and well documented, but has only been used in FOLIO for integration tests of a UI app together with its back end.

 In testing Course Reserves, we would like two kinds of test: unit tests, which exercise only the code in CR app itself; and integration tests, which exercise the whole stack including the Course Reserves back-end module.